Sorry Not Sorry (Demi Lovato song): Background

-Stefan Johnson of production team The Monsters and the Strangerz revealed to Variety that Lovato was conflicted between a track called "The Middle" and "Sorry Not Sorry" as the lead single, in May.
-Lovato opted the latter, as she called the former "too pop" and Lovato was trying to go "more soulful".
-The track was eventually recorded by Russian-German record producer Zedd with American electronic music duo Grey with American country music singer Maren Morris.
+According to Stefan Johnson of the Monsters and the Strangerz, Lovato was conflicted in May 2017 between a track "The Middle" and "Sorry Not Sorry" as the lead single of her sixth studio album, Tell Me You Love Me.
+Lovato opted for the latter, as she called the former "too pop" and was trying to go "more soulful".
+The track was eventually recorded by Russian-German record producer Zedd with American duo Grey and American singer Maren Morris.